 Secure Our Prosperity

-That means reducing regulatory burdens and attracting new capital investment into our natural resource sectors.
+• Canadians need to reduce regulatory burdens and attract new capital investment into our job-creating natural resource sectors.

-It’s time to expedite new pipelines, power lines, ports, railways, and roads to control our own economic destiny.
+• It’s time to expedite the construction of new trade infrastructure - pipelines, power lines, ports, railways, and roads - to take control of our economic destiny.

 As an export-based economy, Canada must act now to expedite new resource development and transportation infrastructure including pipelines, power lines, ports, railways, and roads, which will help us diversify our trade relationships and secure our economic future.